-- 5.2.1.
-The Council employs Chief Officers under JNC terms and conditions which are incorporated in their contracts.
+- 521. The Council employs Chief Officers under JNC terms and conditions which are incorporated in their contracts.
 The JNC for Chief Officers negotiates on national (UK) annual cost of living pay increases for this group, and any award of the same is determined on this basis.
-Chief Officers employed under JNC terms and conditions are contractually entitled to any national JNC determined pay rises and this Council will therefore pay these as and when determined in accordance with current contractual requirements following the recommendations made by the Independent Remuneration Panel for Wales. - 5.2.2.
-The Chief Executive Officer is the senior officer who leads and takes responsibility of the organisation.
+Chief Officers employed under JNC terms and conditions are contractually entitled to any national JNC determined pay rises and this Council will therefore pay these as and when determined in accordance with current contractual requirements following the recommendations made by the Independent Remuneration Panel for Wales. - The Chief Executive Officer is the senior officer who leads and takes responsibility of the organisation.
 The role of Chief Executive Officer is a full time appointment.
 Postholders are selected on merit, against objective criteria, following public advertisement.
-In respect of the nationally agreed JNC Pay Award for Chief Officers' and Chief Executive's salary, it should be noted that there has been no JNC National Pay Award for those on over £99,000 since April 2008 and that the current Chief Executive has been appointed on a spot salary of £126,250 p.a. with no incremental progression. - 5.2.3 A performance related pay scheme applies to the Chief Executive subject to the achievement of agreed objectives, competencies and behaviours.
-A performance related payment of between 5% and 12% can be awarded subject to a review by the Remuneration Committee who will determine the actual amount payable.
-No payment will be given in cases where the agreed objectives, competencies and behaviour have not been achieved.
-Details of the process can be found in Appendix G.
+The current Chief Executive paid an incremental scale of 3 points from £128,714 £132,664 per annum.